 And 3% of the population has this condition (source).

-The next fact you may want to take into consideration is that human brains love shortcuts to save time and energy (source), that’s why there are also so many cognitive biases we as humans can fall for.
+The next fact you may want to consider is that human brains love shortcuts to save time and energy (source); that’s why there are also so many cognitive biases we, as humans, can fall for.

-So, we can confidently assume that visualizing furniture in an empty house will be more taxing for the brain energy and time wise than getting offered a shortcut in the form of an already furnished or staged house.
+So, we can confidently assume that visualizing furniture in an empty house will be more taxing for the brain energy and time-wise than offering a shortcut in the form of an already furnished or staged house.

 And it is even more taxing if you consider that the potential buyers also need to process other important information regarding the property to potentially make one of the largest buying decisions of their life.